Fitzalan Square: History

 Fitzalan Square was created in 1881 when Market Street and its buildings were demolished; the early square had a substantial cab stand and clock.
 However, this was demolished in 1913 to make way for a bronze statue of King Edward VII by Alfred Drury (1857–1944).
 This was unveiled by the Duke of Norfolk on 27 October 1913, and stands to this day.

 Sheffield's Head Post Office operated in the square for almost ninety years.
 Built in 1910 as an addition to the 1897 post office building on Flat Street, it closed in 1999, with the main post office moving to new premises within the Co-op store on Angel Street.
 The Grade II listed Post Office building was up for sale for a considerable time before finally being sold for development in early 2006.
 On the west side of the square is the Grade II listed White Building.
 Built in 1908 by Gibbs and Flockton, it is faced in faience with carvings of the Sheffield metal trades by Alfred and William Tory, the faience was intended to resist the soot that blackened many of Sheffield's buildings at the time.
-The early square also had the Electra Palace Cinema, which opened February 1911.
+The early square also had the Electra Palace Cinema, which opened in February 1911.
 It became the News Theatre in 1945 and the Classic Cinema in 1962.
 It closed in 1982, and the building was destroyed by a fire in 1984.
 The site is now occupied by an amusement arcade.
 Next door to the cinema was the Bell Hotel public house, which is now a gift shop.
 Another public house, the Elephant Inn, stood on the corner where Norfolk Street entered the square.
 This closed in the late 1960s; it later became a branch of Halfords and then a charity shop.
 The well known Sheffield company of Wigfalls also had a shop in the square for many years, this is now a betting shop.
 However, the best-known structure in Fitzalan Square is the “Marples” building.